xiewu/teleport/rfd/0037-desktop-access-protocol.md

 This message indicates an error has occurred.

-#### 28 - alert
+#### 28 - notification

 ```
 | message type (28) | message_length uint32 | message []byte | severity byte |
 ```

-This message sends an alert message along with a severity level.
+This message sends a notification message with a severity level.
 Sent from server to client.

 `message_length` denotes the length of the `message` byte array.
 It doesn't include the `severity` byte.